 Destination: More Antarctic Cruises

-Starting at: $0
+Starting at: $25,700

 A true Discovery voyage including the southern Antarctic Peninsula, the rarely visited volcanic Peter I Island.
 Visit the outer fringes of the pack-ice in the Amundsen sea, Roald Amundsen’s starting point where he finally reached the South Pole in 1911, sailing voyage in the Ross sea, the huts of British explorers Ernest Shackleton and Robert Falcon Scott, Mc Murdo Station, the Dry Valleys and Macquarie Island.
 (No Single Supplement available for these tours.)Contact us about this trip Share

 In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.
-The February 11th Voyage starts in Bluff, New Zealand and offers the same itinerary as described hereunder, but in reverse.

 Bellingshausen Sea, where we may see our first pack-ice.